You are viewing a story from harrypotterfanfiction.com

 View Online | Printer Friendly Version of Entire Story

-“I swear that fat bloke was never going to leave,” I groaned, closing the door of Flourish & Blott’s and flipping over to closed sign.
+“I swear that fat bloke was never going to leave.”
+I groaned, closing the door of Flourish & Blott’s and flipping over to the closed sign.
 Dom giggled and slid a brand new copy of Advanced Potions onto one of the tall, polished bookshelves.

 “Are you going to Gin’s party tonight?”
 Dom asked me, bending down to pick up an armful of the Jinx books.
 I nodded and pushed a stray curl behind my ear.

 “Yes Sir.
 You better be going too.
 If Ginny has let a single member of our family off the hook I will be sincerely peeved.”
 I took a few books out of her overloaded arms.
 Dom sighed and grimaced.

 “Yes, I’m going.
 I totally blanked and thought it was in a week, then realized my mistake only yesterday.
 I spent the rest of the day trying to find a last minute date and dress.”
 She rolled her eyes, smiling her wide Dom smile.
 I smiled back at her.